Central Highlands of Sri Lanka

 , Localised(<5%)

 Illegal gemming has been a problem in the past.
-Strict enforcement measures adopted by the Forest Department and Department of Wildlife Conservation have effectively controlled these activities taking place within the Peak Wilderness Protected Area (State Party of Sri Lanka, 2012).
+Strict enforcement measures adopted by the Forest Department and Department of Wildlife Conservation appear to have effectively controlled these activities taking place within the Peak Wilderness Protected Area (State Party of Sri Lanka, 2012).

 Recreational Activities